What is conversion rate?

-Definition, optimization, calculation, and examples
+Definition, optimization, formula, calculation, and examples

 Conversion rate is a marketing metric that measures the number of conversions divided by the total size of your audience.
 Conversions can be defined in many different ways, including clicks, purchases, or registrations.
 Conversion rate optimization, or optimizing for conversions, is the process of improving and raising your conversion rate.